 Role of the Independent Consultant.
 The Compensation Committee has retained Pay Governance LLC ("Pay Governance") as its independent consultant with respect to executive compensation matters.
 Pay Governance reports only to, and acts solely at the direction of, the Compensation Committee.
 Schlumberger's management does not direct or oversee the activities of Pay Governance with respect to the Company's executive compensation program.
 Pay Governance prepares compensation surveys for review by the Compensation Committee at its October meeting.
 One of the purposes of the October meeting is to assess compensation decisions made in January of that year in light of comparative data to date; another purpose of the October meeting is to prepare for the annual executive officer compensation review the following January.
-Pay Governance works with the Company's executive compensation department to compare compensation paid to the Company's executive officers with compensation Committee.
+Pay Governance works with the Company's executive compensation department to compare compensation paid to the Company's executive officers with compensation paid for comparable positions at companies included in the compensation surveys conducted by Pay Governance at the direction of the Compensation Committee.
 Pay Governance and the Company's executive compensation department also compile annual compensation data for each executive officer.
 The Compensation Committee has also instructed Pay Governance to prepare an analysis of each named executive officer's compensation.
 The Compensation Committee has also retained Pay Governance as an independent consulting firm with respect to non-employee director compensation matters.
 Pay Governance prepares an analysis of competitive non-employee director compensation levels and market trends using the same peer groups as those used in the executive compensation review.